Street signs get a poignant makeover for the coronavirus era

 Running through the now-empty streets of Brooklyn, Dylan Coonrad, creative director at Cannon Design, wondered what it would look like if those “universally recognizable street signs,” as he calls them, were no longer applicable.
 So he designed some signs of his own to explore the idea.

 The best signs in the series maintain their communicative function even with the altered message.
 The icon in the bike lane is now carrying bags of food, in a nod to those using it most these days: delivery workers.
-A sign that once prohibited crossing train tracks now prohibits handshaking, while on another, a fire extinguisher symbol has been replaced by a bottle of hand sanitizer; the “do not block” message replaced by “do not hoard.”
+A sign that once prohibited crossing train tracks now prohibits hand-shaking, while on another, a fire extinguisher symbol has been replaced by a bottle of hand sanitizer; the “do not block” message replaced by “do not hoard.”
 Many of the signs feel vaguely dystopian, which may not have been Coonrad’s intent, but certainly feels appropriate given the current state of the world.

 There are a couple redesigned signs that don’t quite land.
 For instance, a “Caution wet floor” sign is transformed to say “Celebrate healthcare workers,” sending a confusing message about a hypothetical safety risk and a reminder to give thanks.